Dillon Francis Oberholzer

 Contract liaison with cruise ship companies, hotel marketing and promotions / Travel agency promotion and marketing, crew management / onboard bar-restaurant supply and management etc.

-, invoicing: accounts receivables, and payable / as well as payroll, taxes and insurances.
-Additional duties included USCG relations, Aruba immigration paperwork for foreign vessels, Import- export paperwork / customs and excise evaluation and paperwork submissions for all foreign boats and goods and services required, along with the travel arrangements for subcontractors and crew for visiting vessels.
+Client invoicing, accounts receivables, and payable / as well as payroll, taxes and insurances.
+Additional duties included USCG relations, Aruba immigration paperwork for foreign vessels, Import- export paperwork / customs and excise evaluation and paperwork submissions for all foreign boats, as well as the goods, parts and services required they required, Travel arrangements for subcontractors and crew for visiting vessels.

 October 2002 through March 2003